Doula Darla

 Will I be certified after taking your Postpartum Doula Training?

-NO!
-Certification takes more than just attending a 2-day workshop.
+Sort of!
+Full certification takes more than just attending a 2-day workshop.
 There are several steps involved in getting certified and I will go over those in great detail during the training.
 Attending the 2-day workshop is just one step in the certification process.
-You can read more about the steps to certification by clicking HERE.
-Be sure to scroll down to TRADITIONAL (IN-PERSON) COURSE on the CAPPA website.
+A provisional certification will be given after training.

 Do I have to wait until I'm certified before I can work with families?

 NO!
-In fact, one of the steps to certification is working with at least 3 families, for at least 15 hours each.
 After attending the workshop, you can begin serving families immediately to help you get some on-the-job training.
 Those experiences will help shape your career as a postpartum doula.

 Do I have to volunteer my services until I get certified?